 Q: What questions should students think about as they select a study away program?

-A: Students should begin by reflecting on their goals for study away.
-They are asked to complete a questionnaire during the advising process that has them reflect on their goals, learn how to find programs that support these goals, and consider other issues related to study away.
+A: Students should begin by reflecting on their hopes and aspirations for study away.
+They are asked to complete a questionnaire during the advising process that has them reflect on their hopes and aspiration for study away, learn how to find programs that support these hopes and aspirations, and consider other topics related to study away.
 Faculty and staff are encouraged to have similar conversations with their advisees and other students.

 Q: What is the role of a student’s academic advisor?

 A: Academic advisors should discuss study away and graduation plans with students prior to the application deadline and complete the online Academic Advisor Form.

 Q: What is the Online Advisor Confirmation Form and how do I complete it?